gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 1. **Add the non-bundled web-server to the list of trusted proxies**

-   Normally, Omnibus GitLab defaults the list of trusted proxies to what was configured in the `real_ip` module for the bundled NGINX.
+   Normally, Linux package installations default the list of trusted proxies to what was configured in the `real_ip` module for the bundled NGINX.

    For non-bundled web-servers the list needs to be configured directly, and should